This is our review of the Best GPS Dog Tracker in 2022.

 They work really well and are usually accurate up to about 25 feet; however, this can be affected by several factors including, the weather, being covered by some sort of metal and being in a remote location.

 Last Word & Top Pick

-We hope this buying guide has given you a little more information about the best dog tracking collars, the types available and how they work.
+We hope this buying guide has given you a little more information about the best dog tracking collars, the types of pet trackers available and how they work.

 There are some great dog trackers to buy, some with more features than others, so whether you are looking for the best GPS dog collar for large breeds, one that works with the latest iPhone, or one with a location history feature, the ones above tick all the boxes.

-Our personal recommendation would be the Tractive GPS Dog Tracker; you can access live tracking on the app; it has a good battery life and, for the price, is the best dog tracker on our list.
+Our personal recommendation would be the Tractive GPS Dog Tracker; you can access a locator on the app for live tracking, it has a good battery life and, for the price, is the best dog tracker on our list.

-What did you think of our guide to the best dog tracking devices?
+What did you think of our guide to the best dog GPS trackers?
 We would love for you to connect with us on our social media platforms and let us know if it helped you find what you were looking for